cap-security-cartel/report-generator/source/report.md

 ### Interest rate manipulation in `VaultAdapter` due to multiplier calculation

-## Summary The `VaultAdapter` contract contains a vulnerability in the `_applySlopes()` function where the interest rate can be manipulated by repeatedly calling the `rate()` function.
+**Summary:** The `VaultAdapter` contract contains a vulnerability in the `_applySlopes()` function where the interest rate can be manipulated by repeatedly calling the `rate()` function.
 When consecutive calls to `rate()` occur in the same block, the elapsed time parameter is zero, which leads to an incorrect multiplier calculation that allows attackers to drive interest rates to artificially high or low values.

-## Description In the `VaultAdapter` contract, the `_applySlopes()` function calculates interest rates based on asset utilization and a multiplier factor.
+**Description:** In the `VaultAdapter` contract, the `_applySlopes()` function calculates interest rates based on asset utilization and a multiplier factor.
 When utilization exceeds the kink point, the multiplier increases over time, and when utilization is below the kink point, the multiplier decreases over time.

 The issue appears in how the multiplier is updated when `_elapsed` is zero, which happens when `rate()` is called multiple times in the same block.
 The relevant code: